QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/diagrams/use_case/index.md

 * A **include/inclusion** B: it means that A will call B

 Finally, it could be a **generalization**.
-It means that the user interact either with the use case or one of the use cases that generalize it.
+It means that the user interacts either with the use case or one of the use cases that generalize it.

 ![Association Generalization](_uml/uc_gen.svg)
 </div></div>